 - (a) Birth center services encompass on-site postpartum care for persons with low-risk pregnancy and delivery and healthy newborns for a period of typically less than twenty-four hours. - (b) The licensee shall develop and implement discharge criteria.
-No patient or newborn shall be discharged from the facility unless both patient and newborn are clinically stable in accord with such discharge criteria. - (c) No discharge shall be permitted less than four hours after delivery. - (d) Prior to discharge, the provider shall provide newborn screening in accord with the requirements of Sections 19a-55 and 19a-59 of the Connecticut General Statutes and regulations promulgated thereunder. - (e) Discharge shall include an individual plan for postpartum and postnatal follow-up care, in accord with the birth center's policies and procedures for postpartum and postnatal care as established according to Section 19a-566-7 of the Regulations of Connecticut State Agencies.
-Maternal and newborn follow-up care shall be documented.
+No patient or newborn shall be discharged from the facility unless both patient and newborn are clinically stable in accord with such discharge criteria. - (c) No discharge shall be permitted less than four hours after delivery. - (d) Prior to discharge, the provider shall provide newborn screening in accord with the requirements of Sections 19a-55 and 19a-59 of the Connecticut General Statutes and regulations promulgated thereunder.

+(e) Discharge shall include an individual plan for postpartum and postnatal follow-up care, in accord with the birth center's policies and procedures for postpartum and postnatal care as established according to Section 19a-566-7 of these policies and procedures.
+Maternal and newborn followup care shall be documented.